SGM HERBERT A. FRIEDMAN (Ret.)

 You Have Been Trapped!

 The second German leaflet warns the Allies that they are fighting for a cause that will ultimately destroy their own countries.
 Notice that the leaflet is coded E114 / 3.44.
 The E is believed to stand for Englander.
 The 3.44 indicates that the German prepared this leaflet as early as March.
-Apparently it was stored awaiting the invasion.
-There are a whole series of such leaflets and we will mention more below.
+Apparently, it was stored awaiting the invasion and disseminated in June 1944.
+There are a whole series of such leaflets, and we will mention more below.
 Some of the text on the front of this leaflet is: